 What is a User Journey Map?

-User Journey Map (aka Customer Journey Map) is a diagram that visually explains user flow through the product.
+A user Journey Map (aka Customer Journey Map) is a diagram that visually explains user flow through the product.
 It starts from initial contact to identify critical interactions and touchpoints to create long-term engagement and loyalty.
 A user journey map also helps to identify the functionality required from the product and the UI.
 A user journey map is a helpful tool for everyone to look at the product from the user’s perspective.
-It can be considered an integral part of UX design and optimisation.
-It encourages the UX designer/team to evaluate the UX of the product in its entirety: the user’s needs, behaviour and motivation while they interact with the product.
+It can be considered an integral part of UX design and optimization.
+It encourages the UX designer/team to evaluate the UX of the product in its entirety: the user’s needs, behavior, and motivation while they interact with the product.
 A user journey map is a fantastic tool to understand and address the user’s pain points.

 There are two significant advantages to a user journey map –